ONSdigital/csvcubed/external-docs/docs/quick-start/designing-csv.md

 ## Structuring your data

+### Standard shape

-The [standard shape](../guides/shape-data/index.md#standard-shape) of data is the recommended way to shape your data for csvcubed.
+The [standard shape](../guides/shape-data/index.md#standard-shape) of data is the recommended way to start using csvcubed.
 It requires that your CSV has the following columns:

 | ...Identifying characteristics... | Value | Measure | Unit |
 | :-------------------------------: | ----: | ------: | ---: |